ibmresilient/resilient-community-apps/fn_isitPhishing/README.md

-# Resilient Integration with isitPhishing
+# Resilient Integration with IsItPhishing
 **This package contains two functions that calls the Vade Secure IsItPhishing Webservice API to analyze a URL or to analyze an HTML document.
 Also included are an example workflow and rule for each function**

  ![screenshot](./screenshots/isitPhishing-url-rule.png)